Takuma Nakamura

 Welcome!!

 Hi.
 Thank you for visiting my website.
 My name is Takuma Nakamura.
 I am a Ph.D. student in the School of Aerospace Engineering at Georgia Tech.
-I’m working with Dr. Johnson and a bunch of amazing people in a lab called UAV Research Facility.
+I’m working with Dr. Johnson and many amazing people in a UAV Research Facility lab.

-My primary research interests include computer vision systems, sensor fusion, autonomous flight control for UAVs, six–degrees-of-freedom flight simulation and modeling.
+My primary research interests include computer vision systems, sensor fusion, autonomous flight control for UAVs, six-degrees-of-freedom flight simulation, and modeling.
 In the past, I developed many filters and vision systems mainly for visual target tracking.
-In the American Helicopter Society MAV Student Challenge, detecting a target and a helipad using vision was my work.
-In the DJI Developer Challenge, I coded a ROS node in C++ to estimate the position, velocity, and attitude of a moving platform.
+In the American Helicopter Society MAV Student Challenge, my work was to detect a target and a helipad using vision.
+In the DJI Developer Challenge, I coded a ROS node in C++ to estimate a moving platform’s position, velocity, and attitude.
 A part of this task was to import an AprilTag detection framework to our existing software.
-For International Aerial Robotics Competition, I developed a C/C++ quadrotor simulation to analyze a strategy.
+I developed a C/C++ quadrotor simulation to analyze a strategy for the International Aerial Robotics Competition.
 Also, detecting a moving ground target was my task.
 I’m working as a graduate research assistant in UAVRF, and I have obtained extensive experience in computer vision and sensor fusion through my work, research, coursework, and internship.

-I am also a licensed FAA private pilot, and hobby drone operator.
-While I was an undergraduate student, I had an amazing opportunity to design, build, and pilot a human-powered airplane, and this would be what made me decide to become an aerospace engineer.
+I am also a licensed FAA private pilot and hobby drone operator.
+As an undergraduate student, I had the amazing opportunity to design, build, and pilot a human-powered airplane, which made me decide to become an aerospace engineer.

 Enjoy my website!
 I’m looking forward to hearing from you!